ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 * This allows for geographical service request handling

 ???
+How do we discover other datacenters and services?
-The server agents also operate as part of a WAN gossip pool.
-This pool is different from the LAN pool as it is optimized for the higher latency of the internet and is expected to contain only other Consul server agents.
+Consul Servers also operate as part of a WAN gossip pool.

+This pool is optimized for the higher latency of the internet.
 The purpose of this pool is to allow datacenters to discover each other in a low-touch manner.

-When a server receives a request for a different datacenter, it forwards it to a random server in the correct datacenter.
-That server may then forward to the local leader, so cross-datacenter requests are relatively fast and reliable.
+When a server receives a request for a different datacenter, it forwards it to the correct datacenter's consul cluster making cross-datacenter requests fast and reliable.

 ---
 name: Introduction-to-Consul-Protocols